 The Doctor of Philosophy (PhD) degree is awarded for the demonstration of advanced and critical knowledge of chemistry, the completion of an original research project, and the satisfactory defense of a thesis reporting and interpreting this work.
 The PhD is typically earned after four to five years of full-time graduate study.
 Students are admitted into the PhD program on a full-time basis only.
 Advanced standing may be granted to students admitted to the PhD program who hold an MS degree in chemistry.
 It is not necessary to earn the MS degree to qualify for the PhD.

 The Master of Science (MS) degree is awarded for a program of course work alone.
 The MS degree is normally earned in two years or less.
 The MS degree is also awarded for a program of course work and research with thesis.
 Course work toward the MS degree may be taken by part-time graduate students.
 MS thesis research may only be taken by full-time graduate students.
 The first year of course work is essentially the same for the MS and PhD programs.
 An entering MS student can transfer to the PhD program upon approval of the department.
+The department does not provide tuition or stipend for Masters students.

 The Chemistry Entrepreneurship Program (CEP) is a two-year professional MS degree in Chemistry with thesis offered in conjunction with the Science & Technology Entrepreneurship Program (STEP) at Case Western Reserve University.
 The CEP provides studies in state-of-the-art chemistry, practical business, and technology innovation and real-life entrepreneurial experience to students with a bachelors, masters, or doctorate in a chemistry-related field.